Manchurian revival: Jinzhou

 From the very first meeting that Goforth led at Jinzhou (Chinchow) a renewal movement began to develop.
 Intense prayer and anxiety to get rid of sin characterized the effect on these believer as it had done at the other mission stations.

 Dr. Walter Phillips, who was present at two of the meetings in Jinzhou, wrote:

 Xinmin

 The Christians in Xinmin (Shinminfu) had suffered persecution during the Boxer Rebellion of 1900.
 54 of the church had been killed and were considered "martyrs" for dying for their faith at the hands of the Boxers.
 The survivors had prepared a list, containing 250 names of those who had taken part in the massacre.
 It was hoped by some that revenge would one day be possible.
 However, after the revival meetings, the list of names was brought up to the front of the church and torn into pieces and the fragments were trampled under foot.

 Yingkou

-Goforth ministered at Yingkou (Newchwang), the final resting-place of Scottish missionary William Chalmers Burns.
+Goforth ministered at Yingkou (Niuzhuang or Newchwang), the final resting-place of Scottish missionary William Chalmers Burns.
 Burns' impact was still being felt 40 years later among the Christian community of Yingkou.
 However, the same kind of repentance and prayer broke out, here as Goforth wrote: